Where Transformations Are Won or Lost

 -

-partners respond to your criteria — not shape it
+partners respond to your criteria, not shape it

 This restores control, velocity, and confidence.

-Strategy first.
-Then Selection.
-Then Implementation — with a clear, Sponsor‑owned foundation.
+Then Implementation, with a Sponsor‑owned foundation.

 -